 Social Sciences students are encouraged to take part in outgoing exchange programmes to broaden their exposure and enrich their overseas learning experience.
 Each year, more than 250 Social Sciences students benefit from the exchange programmes.

 Upon completion of the exchange study, students are required to submit an exchange report via the Outgoing Exchange Application System no later than a month after return to Hong Kong.
-The exchange report should include the following information/documents:
+Returning students will receive details from the International Affairs Office (IAO) in due course.

 HKUWW University-wide Exchange Programme